 1. Overview of Kakadu in the Wet Season

-Kakadu is a vast, beautiful place and at 20,000sq km it is Australia’s largest national park.
+Kakadu in the Northern Territory is a vast, beautiful place and at 20,000sq km it is Australia’s largest national park.
 The most popular time to visit is the dry season where the temperatures are more comfortable and the wildlife more concentrated in the refuge of permanent Billabongs.